Vasudhara Falls

-Vasudhara Falls is a waterfall situated near Badrinath, in Uttarakhand, India.
+Vasudhara Falls is a waterfall situated near Badrinath, in Uttarakhand, India.It is one of the finest waterfalls which exist in India.
+As well as it had many Spiritual Values Within itself.

 Geography

 Uttarakhand is surrounded by waterfalls.
 Vasudhara waterfall is set in the background of a 145 m cliff.
 Nearby mountains are Chaukhamba, Nilkantha and Balakun.

 The falls flow into the river Alaknanda, flowing towards Badrinath Temple.
 The distance from Badrinath to Vasudhara is 9 km.

 The height of this waterfall is 400 ft.

 Satopanth glacier sits near the bottom of Vasudhara.
 Satopanth Tal is 25 km from Badrinath.
 Laxmi van (forest) is on the way to Satopanth glacier from Vasudhara.

 History

 'Vasu' refers to Lord Vishnu's Vasudeva.
 Dhara (river in Sanskrit) means "path of the river", so "the path of Lord Vishnu".

 In Hinduism, the legend says that lewania is a 2 person soul.
-It is also the place where Sage Vedavyasa divided the Vedas into four Rig, Yajur, Sama and Atharva.
+It is also the place where Sage Vedavyasa not only divided the Vedas into four Rig, Yajur, Sama and Atharva, but also did the a lot of Meditation (usually named as tappasya in hindi literature).

 The water of this spring does not touch the body of sinners.
 For this reason, Hindus take the water of this spring with them.
 Sinners should stay away.
 It is said that if the holy water of this spring starts falling on you, then you are a virtuous soul.
 The one on whom it falls is considered to be entitled to salvation and because of this, devotees stand under this holy waterfall.
 This spring is considered to have a flavor like nectar because its water has been enriched by Ayurvedic herbs, such that the person on which its water falls becomes healthy.
 Hindus keep holy water at their homes to use in religious practices.

 The Pandavas passed through Ehi on their way to Swargarohini Yatra.
-Sahadeva gave up his life near Vasudhara.
-They reached two hills, but could not cross them.
+Sahadeva gave up his life near Vasudhara.In Mana village, they reached two hills, but could not cross them.
 Mahabali Bhima was the most powerful among them, so he picked up a boulder and threw it between the two hills, making an enormous bridge, allowing them to continue towards heaven.
-From Tawi the bridge is called Bhempul.
+From Tawi the bridge is called Bhempul Currently Situated in Mana.
+Near this brigde, the trek for Vasudhara falls starts.

 Asthavasu was described in the Puranas, one of whom meditated there.
 He received Shri Krishna as his son.
 He became Nand Baba in Dvapara Yuga, Vasudhara is Nand Baba's favorite meditation place.